tasket/wyng-backup/README.md

 Introduction
 ---

-Sparsebak is aimed at incremental archive management at the logical volume level where a snapshot management interface is available.
-Examples of such interfaces are LVM commands, Btrfs / XFS / ZFS tools, etc. This lv focus is combined with a *sparsebundle* type storage format that enables flexible and quick maintainance operations.
+Sparsebak is aimed at incremental backup management for logical volumes.
+The focus on condensing logical volume *metadata* is combined with a sparsebundle-style (similar to OS X Time Machine) storage format that enables flexible and quick archive operations.

-The upshot of this combination is that sparsebak has nearly instantaneous access to volume changes, remains fairly space-efficient regardless of updated-file sizes, avoids snapshot space consumption pitfalls, and can make an indefinite* number of frequent backups to an archive with relatively little CPU / disk IO overhead.
+The upshot of this combination is that sparsebak has nearly instantaneous access to volume changes (no repeated scanning of volume data!), remains space-efficient regardless of file sizes within a volume, avoids snapshot space consumption pitfalls, and can make an indefinite* number of frequent backups to an archive with relatively little CPU / disk IO overhead.

 Sparsebak is optimized to process data as *streams* whenever possible, which avoids writing temporary caches of data to disk.
-It also doesn't require the source admin system to ever mount processed volumes, meaning untrusted data and filesystems can be handled safely.
+It also doesn't require the source admin system to ever mount processed volumes, meaning untrusted data and guest filesystems can be handled safely on Qubes OS and other security-oriented hypervisors.

-(* See `prune` command for freeing space on the destination.)
+_(* See `prune` command for freeing space in the destination archive.)_

 Status
 ---

-Can do full or incremental backups of Linux thin LVM to local dom0 or VM filesystems, as well as simple volume retreival for restore and verify.
+Can do full or incremental backups of Linux thin-provisioned LVM to local dom0 or VM filesystems, as well as simple volume retreival for restore and verify.
 Fast pruning of past backup sessions is now possible.

 Data verification currently relies on SHA-256 manifests being safely stored on the source/admin system to maintain integrity.
 Encryption and key-based verification